Ritikakumari1234/PrecisionRobotControl-Verilog/README.md

                          control.
 The PWM signal's duty cycle determines motor speed.
       **Functionality**: The robot can either move forward, turn left, or right based on the motor signals.
-          "The motor control module generates PWM signals that simulate motor behavior.
-By adjusting the duty cycle, I control the speed and direction of the robot’s wheels."
+         The motor control module generates PWM signals that simulate motor behavior.
+By adjusting the duty cycle, I control the speed and direction of the robot’s wheels.